 Your responses will give us more info about your needs for copyright management so we can find the tool that’s right for you.
 Once you submit the form, we’ll review your responses and email you our recommendations based on:

 - How often your videos are reuploaded

-- Whether or not you manage an account on behalf of a company
+- Whether you manage an account on behalf of a company

 Copyright Match Tool

-If your audiovisual content is uploaded frequently by other users, you may be able to use the Copyright Match Tool.
-The tool locates full reuploads of your videos, regardless of which privacy setting you’ve applied.
-From there, you can choose different actions to take.
-Either:
+If other YouTube users are often uploading full versions of your videos, you may be eligible to use the Copyright Match Tool.
+The tool finds full reuploads of videos, regardless of the privacy settings you’ve applied, and lets you choose actions to take, such as:

 - Email the uploader of the matched content

 - Request immediate removal of the content

 - Request a scheduled removal of the content (7-day notice)